napolitanod/Danger-Zone/README.md

 Add dangers by going to Foundry's 'Configure Settings' > 'Module Settings', locating Danger Zone, and selecting the 'Configure Dangers' button.
 Or access the Dangers button from the Scenes right navigation area.
 See [Dangers](../../wiki/Dangers) for more info.

 ### 2. Add Zone to Scene
 The zone is the lava field.
 Within the zone's boundary the dangers are generated.
-You associated one danger to each zone and a scene can have any number of zones.
+You associate one danger to each zone and a scene can have any number of zones.
 Zones may also be copied from one scene to another.

 <img src="https://github.com/napolitanod/Danger-Zone/blob/main/.gitImage/r9/zone.JPG"  height="700px">